jsirianni/zfsmon/README.md

 ### alert-type

 Available alert types:
 - Terminal: Prints alerts to your terminal.
-Requires `log-levl=info`
+Requires `log-level=info`
 - Slack: Sends alerts to a slack channel.
 Requires `slack-channel` and `slack-url`

 ### Examples